Stabbath/world-gen-prototype/README.md

 	- This has basically no cost, and makes a lot of possible calculations later a lot easier.
 - We should perhaps take care that no junctions above degree 3 exist, as only 4 is possible and those collapse very quickly down into a 3.

-## Modeling 1.2: Plate Rift Dynamics
+## 1.2: Plate & Boundary Dynamics
+### Rifting
 As we will see later, the moving plates can get subducted, pushed back into the earth and destroyed, which would mean that over time plates would continuously be destroyed with some "stronger plate" or perfectly balanced set of plates eventually taking up the entire world.
 This is obviously not what happens on geologically-active planets.
 For example, on Earth, we can see something interesting happening currently: there is a rift forming between the Horn of Africa and the rest of the mainland, which in the future will eventually break it off into its own separate plate and begin pushing the African continent and the Horn of Africa away from each other, as a new divergent boundary and future rift.
 This is also what happened to push South America away from Africa, which has turned into what now is the mid-atlantic ridge.

-So, we need to periodically and dynamically create new rifts to break apart large plates.
+So, we need to periodically and dynamically create new rifts to break apart large plates, creating a new triple junction at some location.
 Each time we do so, we will have to recalculate Euler poles and/or rotational velocity, probably in a way that preserves momentum for the 2 new sub-plates breaking apart from the original.
 That might be what explains the "instant" and drastic change in direction that one can observe in the volcanic chains of pacific islands, like Hawaii. **TODO Question** - I haven't seen that explained that way anywhere, but it seems like a likely physical grounding for that sort of event.

+**TODO Question:** We may want to consider some kind of non-boundary boundary, a transitional boundary of sorts, to represent e.g. the current situation in East Africa.
+It's still one plate, but there is already a very visible topological rift.

+**TODO citation needed & Question:** Rifts may sometimes form through highly active hot spots.
+Could that be what caused the east african one?
+As there are some hot spots in that area.
+Which one came first?

+### Suture
+**TODO Citation Needed:** Also when an oceanic plate is getting subducted, it may drag along continental crust (or sufficiently light or stacked-up crust in any case that may resist being pulled down) and crash it onto a continental plate.
+This may cause subduction to stop (I guess if there's too much resistance, or once the entire oceanic plate has been subducted) and lead to what's left of the previously-subducted plate to merge onto the other, becoming one plate.

+We'll need to adjust movement, probably as a weighted average of the 2 plates?

-# Modeling 2: Tectonic Motion
+# Modelling 2: Tectonic Motion

 ## 2.1: Isolated Motion
 The simplest and most accurate method I managed to find after a lot of research and reflection: we ignore the specific forces at play, and instead focus on the movement itself.